arthurfiorette/axios-cache-interceptor/docs/src/config.md

 <Badge text="optional" type="warning"/>

-- Type: `Record<string, Deferred<CachedResponse>>`
+- Type: `Map<string, Deferred<void>>`
-- Default: `{}`
+- Default: `new Map`

 A simple object that will hold a promise for each pending request.
 Used to handle concurrent requests.

-You'd normally not need to change this, but it is exposed in case you need to use it as some sort of listener of know when a request is waiting for other to finish.
+You shouldn't change this property, but it is exposed in case you need to use it as some sort of listener or know when a request is waiting for others to finish.

 ## headerInterpreter